Margarita Gleba

 Margarita Gleba is an archaeologist and expert on early textiles and other organic materials.

-Gleba holds a BS (1997) in biology and art history from Rutgers University, followed by a MA (1999) and PhD (2004) in archaeology from Bryn Mawr College, the latter supervised by Jean MacIntosh Turfa.
+Gleba holds a BS (1997) in biology and art history from Rutgers University, followed by an MA (1999) and PhD (2004) in archaeology from Bryn Mawr College, the latter supervised by Jean MacIntosh Turfa.
 Her research uses scientific methods in archaeology and focuses on the pre- and protohistory of the peoples and cultures of the Mediterranean region, in addition to the archaeology of organic materials.

 From 2005 to 2009, she was research project manager at Copenhagen University, followed by a Marie Curie Intra-European Fellowship at the Institute of Archaeology University College London.
 After that, she received a European Research Council Starting Grant (2013-2019), conducted at Cambridge University named 'PROduction and CONsumption: Textile Economy and Urbanisation in Mediterranean Europe 1000-500 BCE'.
 In 2019, Gleba was a featured guest in a BBC Radio broadcast focused on the Scythians.
-In 2020, she was a lecturer at Ludwig-Maximilians-University of Munich, before becoming Assistant Professor at the University of Padua in 2021.
+In 2020, she was a lecturer at LMU Munich, before becoming Assistant Professor at the University of Padua in 2021.